 Extra-Curricular Activities and Visits

-We have a wide variety of extra-curricular activities: Chamber Orchestra, Jazz Group, Guitar Group, Percussion Group, String Group, Flute Group, Brass Group, STAGs (boys’ choir), Vocailini (girls’ choir), über Choir (our large choir of boys and girls) and Senior Choir.
+We have a wide variety of extra-curricular activities: Concert Orchestra, Guitar Group, Percussion Group, String Group, Flute Group, Brass Group, STAGs (boys’ choir), Vocailini (girls’ choir), über Choir (our large choir of boys and girls) and Senior Choir.
 Practice rooms are also available every lunchtime and after school.

 We perform a musical every year which we rehearse from September and perform in February.